RishabhKodes/saavn_scraper/README.md

 # saavn_scraper
-My utility tool to scrape the Saavn playlists.
+My utility tool to scrape Jio Saavn playlists and get all the songs present in playlists.